-You see, since working with a personal trainer and losing weight I’ve been experiencing a kind of body dysmorphia.
+Since I invested in my personal trainer and started actually losing weight, I’ve been experiencing a kind of body dysmorphia.
 And it definitely shows up when I’m jean shopping.

 I hold up jeans in the store that I have in the same size at home and think, “There’s no way these can fit me.”

-You see, the picture in my head of my body is one that’s 30 pounds heavier.
-That’s the body I had for so long.
+The picture I have of ME in my head is 30 pounds heavier because that’s the body I lived in for so long.
 Even though I can see my body as it is today in the mirror, it’s not the image I believe.

-This is body dysmorphia.
+THAT is body dysmorphia.
 It’s when the picture you have in your head does not match real life.
-It is a mental roadblock that happens to plenty of people for plenty of reasons.
+Body dysmorphia is a mental roadblock that happens to many people for many reasons.